abidalisyed80/GCP-HowTos/README.md

-# GCP and Senerion Tutorials
+# GCP and Scenario Based Tutorials

 Welcome to the GCP and Senerion Tutorials repository!
 Here, you'll find a collection of tutorials, guides, and resources aimed at helping you learn and master Google Cloud Platform (GCP) with a focus on Senerion-based configurations and best practices.